netherfoam/QuickShop/README.md

+A plug-in for the open-source Minecraft server framework, Bukkit.
+QuickShop was designed to combine concepts from a number of expired "shop" plugins which had become inactive.
+The goal of the project was to provide something user friendly to allow players to trade items through the Minecraft server via an economy.
+It had to be simple, given the target audience and quick to use.

+The plugin was conceptually done through inspiration from other plugins which had unique ways of displaying sales, interfacing with shops and monitoring stock.
+The implementation of this plugin managed to successfully combine these ideals and became a hit with 117,000 downloads at time of writing.
+The project has now been discontinued, and only works on older versions of Bukkit due to changes in the framework.

 The Predecessors
 ========
 Showcase was abandoned.
 Chestshop needed a display, with signs whose order you could never remember.
 SCS has too many commands.
 I'm yet to find someone who uses essentials shops.